-The National BikeSafe Show is scheduled to be held on July 16.
-It is essentially a motorcycle project run by the police.
-The principal aim is to reduce bike related accidents on the roads.
-The police believes that riding should be a fun activity.
-Only by improving skills, hazard awareness and knowledge can riding be made much more enjoyable.
+The National BikeSafe Show is scheduled to be held on July 16th and is essentially a motorcycle project run by the police; the principal aim is to reduce bike-related accidents on the roads.
+Police believe riding should be a fun activity so with improving skills, hazard awareness, and knowledge, riding can be much more enjoyable.

-Workshops held by the BikeSafe team explores the main riding hazards which bikers face.
+Workshops held by the BikeSafe team explore the main riding hazards bikers face.
 The workshops will deliver observed rides and theory presentations.
-A workshop will help any rider to discover the strengths and weaknesses of that rider.
-You will also know how to extract the most fun from your bike.
-Riders must continue to practice all the year around so that they perfect the craft of safe riding.
+A workshop will help any rider discover their strengths and weaknesses, and you will also learn how to get the most fun out of your bike.
+Riders must continue to practice all year round, so they can perfect the craft of safe riding.

-It must be said that the BikeSafe event is not concerned about making profits.
-The police services and its partners actually invest a lot more than what they get in return.
+It must be said, that the BikeSafe event is not concerned about making profits.
+The police services and its partners invest a lot more than what they get in return.
 When local subsidies are added, it is seen that the program actually becomes free to the riders.

-The BikeSafe team partners other emergency services which helps in delivery of workshops and if feasible, augment them with specialist input like Northwest Ambulance First Bike.
-The latter provides first aid course on motorbikes which arrive first on the accident scene.
-The road safety professionals hailing from the local councils help in administrating and delivery of BikeSafe courses so that every council has a wealth of expertise and knowledge to tap into.
+The BikeSafe team partners with other emergency services that helps in the delivery of workshops and if feasible, augments them with specialist input like Northwest Ambulance First Bike.
+The latter provides a first aid course on motorbikes for when people arrive first at the accident scene.
+The road safety professionals, hailing from the local councils, help the administration and delivery of BikeSafe courses so that every council has a wealth of expertise and knowledge to tap into.

 The National BikeSafe Show is excellent and binds together the best of the national level BikeSafe show and track experience; with Northampton Fire and Rescue Service and Northamptonshire Police.
 The aim is to raise the awareness of improving motorcycle skills, at the same time of delivering track experience.

 In 2017, the National BikeSafe Show is merging with 'Open Roads', which highlights the other road users and their respective vulnerabilities.